Assault (tort): Conditional assault

 This is whereby someone puts a condition on their assault.
 In the case of Read v Coker, where the claimant was threatened by a group of people who said: 'if you don't leave we will break your neck.'
-The court held the defendants were liable and this constituted an assault.
+The court held the defendants were liable for tortious assault.
 Moreover, Jervis CJ stated: 'If anything short of actual striking will in law constitute an assault, the facts here clearly showed that D was guilty of an assault.'